Adding or correcting a language

 character.

-Once this new file has been created, BaRatinAGE v3 should suggest the new language via the OptionsâŠChange language menu.
+Once the translation file has been edited, you can save it in subfolder resources/i18n of BaRatinAGE installation folder.
+BaRatinAGE v3 should then suggest the new language via the OptionsâŠChange language menu.
 Please send us your glossary file so that we can share it with all the users.

 Contents of the .bam backup file